MQuy/MQuy.github.io/good-code.md

 ### Good code

 what is the good code?
 In my perspective, the good code has to have four conditions:
-+ Need to work (It is obvious, right? what kind of good code, if noone can use it)
++ Need to work (It is mandatory, right? what kind of good code, if noone can use it)
 + Easy to understand (not just only for the one who wrote that code but also for other developers who are involved).
 Normally, to achieve it, there are some principles like:
   + Follow convention
   + Meaningful name